nt-hung/nt-hung.github.io/_research/cooperative-path-following.md

 relative to other vehicles such that all vehicles are aligned in a triangular formation in time.

+Although many path following methods have been developed over the last decades, the main challenge is how to handle explicitly the vehicle constraints (e.g. limit on linear and angular velocities) and the constraints on the network topology and bandwidth.

 ![](/images/research/CPF_illustration.png)

 ## Contribution

 We proposed a solution that involves in decoupling the original CPF problem into two sub-problems: i) single path following of input-constrained vehicles and ii) coordination of an input-constrained multi-agent system (MAS).
-The first is solved by adopting a sampled-data model predictive control (MPC) scheme, whereas the latter is tackled using a novel distributed control law with an (ETC) mechanism.
+The first is solved by adopting a sampled-data model predictive control (MPC) scheme, whereas the latter is tackled using a novel distributed control law with an event-triggered communication mechanism.
 The proposed strategy yields a closed-loop CPF system that is input-to-state-stable (ISS) with respect to the system’s state (consisting of the path following error of all vehicles and their coordination errors) and the system’s input, which includes triggering thresholds for ETC communications and communication delays.